hannibal002/SkyHanni/docs/FEATURES.md

     + Show a line to the beacon. - hannibal2
     + Warning when enderman slayer beacon spawns - dragon99z
 + Highlight enderman slayer Nukekubi (Skulls) - dragon99z
++ Add a line to Nukekebi Skull. - j10a1n15 (https://github.com/hannibal002/SkyHanni/pull/2148)
 + Hide the name of the mobs you need to kill in order for the Slayer boss to spawn.
 Exclude mobs that are damaged, corrupted, runic or semi rare.
 + Cooldown when the Fire Pillar from the Blaze Slayer will kill you.